-The development site will be required to deliver public realm improvements with widened sidewalks, upgraded street lighting and street trees where space permits.
+Through this application, conditions of approval include a new sidewalk, rebuilt laneway, and upgraded lighting for the street, intersection and laneway.
 Local servicing requirements will be secured through a services agreement.
 Engineering conditions are included in Appendix B.

 4. Environmental Sustainability and Natural Assets